-- Compliance with state, federal, and accreditation requirements and regulations related to behavioral health - Participating in the Quality Improvement Committee and various subcommittees reporting to the Quality Improvement Committee, as applicable to behavioral health - Monitoring and directing behavioral health quality activities among personnel and among the various subcommittees reporting to the Quality Improvement Committee - Providing oversight of the behavioral health aspects of care to ensure appropriateness of care delivery and improve quality of service
+- Compliance with state, federal, and accreditation requirements and regulations related to behavioral health. - Participating in the Quality Improvement Committee and various subcommittees reporting to the Quality Improvement Committee, as applicable to behavioral health - Monitoring and directing behavioral health quality activities among personnel and among the various subcommittees reporting to the Quality Improvement Committee - Providing oversight of the behavioral health aspects of care to ensure appropriateness of care delivery and improve quality of service.

-OUALITY PROGRAM STRUCTURE
+QUALITY PROGRAM STRUCTURE

-Quality is integrated throughout Magnolia Health and represents a strong commitment to the quality of care and services for members.
+Quality and equity are integrated throughout Magnolia Health and represents the strong commitment to delivering equitable, quality care and services to members.
 Magnolia Health has sufficient material resources and staff with the education, experience, and training to effectively implement the written Quality Management program and related activities.
 The Board of Directors is the governing body designated for oversight of the Quality Program and has delegated the authority and responsibility for the development and implementation of the Quality Program to the Quality Improvement Committee.

 The Quality Improvement Committee is the senior management lead committee accountable directly to the Board of Directors and reports Quality Program activities, findings, recommendations, actions, and results to the Board of Directors no less than annually.
 Magnolia Health ensures ongoing member, provider, and stakeholder input into the Quality Program through a strong Quality Improvement Committee and subcommittee structure focused on member and provider experience.
-The Magnolia Health Quality Improvement Committee structure is designed to continually promote information, reports, and improvement activity results, driven by the Quality Work Plan, throughout the organization and to providers, members, and stakeholders.
-The Quality Improvement Committee serves as the umbrella committee through which all subcommittee activities are reported and approved.
-The Quality Improvement Committee directs subcommittees to implement improvement activities based on performance trends, and member, provider and system needs.
-Additional committees may also be included per health plan need, including regional level committees as needed based on distribution of membership.
-These committees assist with monitoring and supporting the Quality Program.
-The Magnolia Health committee structure is outlined below:
+The Magnolia Health Quality Improvement Committee structure is designed to continually promote information, reports, and improvement activity results, driven by the Quality Improvement Committee serves as the umbrella committee through which all subcommittee activities are reported and approved.
+The Quality Improvement Committee directs subcommittees to implement improvement activities based on performance trends, and member, provider, and system needs.
+Additional committees may also be included per health plan need, including regional, state and community level committees as needed based on distribution of membership.
+These committee structure is outlined below:

-2024 Magnolia Health Committee Structure
+2025 Magnolia Health Committee Structure